rminami/tm-simulator/README.md

 gradle build
 ```

-Run all unit tests with
+To run all the unit tests, run

 ```sh
 gradle test